Shade Sheist: Career

-The Los Angeles Times asserted that Power 106 played Shade Sheist's singles more than any other urban radio station in the U.S. and reported that Peter Hart of Fairness & Accuracy in Reporting brought up conflict of interest issues given that Emmis Communications funded both the radio station and Shade Sheist's label Baby Ree.
+The Los Angeles Times asserted that Power 106 played Shade Sheist's singles more than any other urban radio station in the U.S. and reported that Peter Hart of Fairness & Accuracy in Reporting brought up conflict of interest issues given that Emmis Communications funded both the radio station and Shade Sheist's label Baby Ree, which is owned by Damizza.
 Power 106 decided to disclose its ties to Shade Sheist after the LA Times brought up the issue.
 Emmis president Rick Cummings stated that his station played Shade Sheist's music based on listener tastes.

 Shade Sheist returned in 2004 with the single "What Would You Do" featuring Nate Dogg and Mariah Carey.
 The track appeared on Shade Sheist's second album Before the Waitin' Before the Hatin which originally released in 2005 and re-released in late 2006 with new tracks included.

 In 2008, Shade Sheist and N.U.N.E. set off on an international tour that would cover two years and several continents.

 In 2010, Shade Sheist released a new album with N.U.N.E., Movin Units which was his first original studio release in four years.
 The album featured the single "Movin Like a Boss" which spawned several international remixes.

 On August 1, 2013, Shade Sheist released a brand-new seven-track EP titled Blackops: Lite, which featured himself on production as well as vocals.
 The EP served as a preview of his upcoming full-length LP of the same title.
 Shade Sheist simultaneously unveiled his Gfunkisforever label with the release of the EP.